Hyperbole – Definition, Examples & Meaning

 Combined, the term essentially means “to throw beyond” or “exceed”.
 In this sense, the term encapsulates the idea of “going beyond” what is normal, expected, or true to make a point or emphasize an idea.

-This concept has been around for thousands of years, and it was one of the figures of speech studied and analysed by ancient scholars like Aristotle.
+This concept has been around for thousands of years, and it was one of the figures of speech studied and analyzed by ancient scholars like Aristotle.
 Over time, the term was adopted into Latin and later into various European languages, including English, preserving its original meaning of deliberate exaggeration for effect.
-Today, this kind of rhetorical device continues to be commonly employed in language and litreature.
+Today, this kind of rhetorical device continues to be commonly employed in language and literature.
 It’s used to intensify statements and evoke emotional responses.

 Prevent Plagiarism